CogBrainHealthLab/VertexWiseR/README.md

 demodata = readRDS(system.file('demo_data/SPRENG_behdata_site1.rds', package = 'VertexWiseR'))
 ```

 The dataset T1 weighted images were preprocessed using the recon-all [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferWiki) pipeline.
 This tutorial will not reiterate these steps.
-For a detailed guide about surface extraction (from FreeSurfer, CAT12, fMRIprep/XCP-D/HPC and HippUnfold outputs), see the [Extracting surface data in VertexWiseR](https://cogbrainhealthlab.github.io/VertexWiseR/articles/VertexWiseR_surface_extraction.html) article.
+For a detailed guide about surface extraction (from FreeSurfer, CAT12, sMRIprep/fMRIprep/ASLprep, XCP-D/HCP processing and HippUnfold outputs), see the [Extracting surface data in VertexWiseR](https://cogbrainhealthlab.github.io/VertexWiseR/articles/VertexWiseR_surface_extraction.html) article.

 Here, we explain how, from a given FreeSurfer subject directory, VertexWiseR extracts surface-based measures and synthesizes the whole-sample data into a compact matrix object (.rds) for later analyses.